-This week we are taking a detailed look at the new mega-library Hans Zimmer Strings from Spitfire Audio.
-The company has on a number of occasions teamed with many composers, including Hans Zimmer.
+This week we are taking a detailed look at the new mega-library Hans Zimmer Strings from Spitfire Audio and its popular composer collaborations.
 This latest offering features a brand new interface and possibly one of the largest ever ensemble of players for a string library.

-Hans Zimmer is certainly the darling of the cinematic soundtrack industry at the moment.
+Hans Zimmer is certainly the centre point of the cinematic soundtrack industry at the moment.
 With his numerous film accolades and a recent world tour, the man is pretty much a household name now.
-His collaborations with Spitfire Audio are also well known, this being his third major title with the company.
+His previous collaborations with Spitfire Audio are also well known, this being his third major title with the company.

-Spitfire Audio has gone all out with this bringing together the largest ever orchestral string group under one roof.
-Recording a one hundred piece orchestra is considered a massive undertaking, but Hans Zimmer Strings knocks that out of the ballpark with this quite awe-inspiring 344-piece string orchestral library.
+Spitfire Audio has gone all out now, bringing together the largest-ever orchestral string group under one roof.
+Recording a standard one-hundred-piece orchestra is considered a massive undertaking, but Spitfire knocks that way out of the ballpark with this quite awesome 344-piece string orchestral library.

-Hans Zimmer Strings is a string ensemble sample library running from Spitfire Audio’s proprietary software interface.
-The library takes up a whopping 170 gigabytes and will require twice that for installation.
+Hans Zimmer Strings is a string ensemble sample library running from Spitfire Audio’s brand-new proprietary software interface.
+The library takes up a whopping 170 gigabytes and will require twice that for the installation process.
 Spitfire Audio’s installation manager looks after all the downloading and installation behind the scenes and keeps tabs on your purchases and any updates available.

-As with most things associated with Hans Zimmer, the library is extreme from all angles.
-Included are over 230 presets and 147 articulation techniques, plus a mind-blowing 26 potential microphone mix positions(!!!).
+As with most things Hans Zimmer, the library is extreme from all angles.
+Included are over 230 presets and 147 articulation techniques, plus a mind-blowing 26 potential microphone mix positions.
 Each category offers multiple dynamic layers, round robins, release triggers and legato options.

-Recorded at London’s Air Studios, each of the core sections of violins and cellos feature 60 players in the studio as a full spread layout with extra recordings taken from 20 players on the studio left, 20 right, 20 more in the middle and finally 20 up high in the studio gallery balcony.
+Recorded at London’s Air Studios, each of the core violins and cellos sections features 60 players as a full spread layout with extra recordings taken from 20 players on the studio left, 20 right, 20 more in the middle and finally 20 up high in the studio gallery balcony.
 The violas have a 20-player section spread in the full seating with 20 more spread wide, with the basses having 24 players set in the centre, bringing the total instrument count to 344.

-Though it’s not made clear, the library was titled after its namesake due to the actual players who make up the orchestra, these being the same ones he uses regularly on his recordings.
+Though it’s not made clear, the library was titled after its namesake due to the actual players who make up the orchestra, these being the same ones Mr Zimmer uses regularly on his recordings – not necessarily the “Hans Zimmer Sound”.
 Mr Zimmer had little input into the production and recording of the library, other than a spiritual association.

 If like me you are expecting bombastic Pirates of the Caribbean ostinatos right out of the box you will be disappointed.
-Though Hans Zimmer’s work is best known for the dark cinematic landscapes, the vast majority of Hans Zimmer Strings is moody longs and very, very quiet flautando and con sordino.
+Though Mr Zimmer’s work is best known for its dark cinematic landscapes, the vast majority of Spitfire Audios’ Hans Zimmer Strings are moody longs and very…very quiet flautando and con sordino.

 Hans Zimmer is well known for recording what he dubs “on the edge of silence” to retain the full character of the instrument.
 Orchestral instruments change in timbre drastically the louder you play them, so keeping the velocity as low as possible and then simply turning up the recordings provides much more dynamic range and is one of the tricks to producing his massive cinematic sound.

-There are your epic shorts for dramatic spiccato lines, but the vast majority of the library is focused on long, very quiet textures and ambience strings.
+There are plenty of epic shorts for dramatic spiccato lines, but the vast majority of the library is focused on long, very quiet textures and ambience strings.
 Of the 19 or so available articulations for the 60 Cellos category, aside from your pizzicato and col legno type, there is only one short.
-This, presumably, because 140 players attempting to play staccato technique is a complete mess.
+This is presumably because trying to get 140 players to play the staccato technique is a complete mess.

 The included patch browser, which incidentally is excellent, includes a preview play button giving you a quick C-chord stab so you know what you’re getting.
 The range in volume differences requires you to boost your studio monitors, and then quickly reduce the volume to prevent speaker damage on the louder patches.
 As an example with the 60 Cellos category, the loudest patch is the shorts, measuring in at around -2bd on my meters.
-Conversely, the super flautando peaks around -48db.
-I’m not even joking – it’s that much difference.
+Conversely, the super flautando peaks around -48db, it’s that much difference.